 Charles S. King has King Galleries of Scottsdale.
 He has been a pottery judge at Santa Fe Indian Market and the Heard Museum Indian Market and Fair.
 He has written articles on pottery for American Indian Art and Native Peoples magazine.
 His first book, "Born of Fire: The Life and Pottery of Margaret Tafoya" was published in 2008 and he is currently working on his second book about potter Tony Da.

 (Seneca, Northern Arapaho)

 Dallin Maybee was raised on the Cattaragus Indian Reservation in Western New York and the Wind River Indian Reservation in central Wyoming.
-Dallin is renown for his ledger art and his children's books on ledger paper, one of which won Best of Show at Santa Fe Indian Market.
+Dallin is renowned for his ledger art and his children's books on ledger paper, one of which won Best of Show at Santa Fe Indian Market.
 Dallin is also an accomplished dancer/choreographer.
 His art has taken him all over the world including China, Mongolia, South Korea, Qatar, most of Europe, Mexico, and South America.
 Dallin has a BA in Philosophy, an MFA from UCLA, and he is currently a law student attending the Sandra Day O'Conner College of Law at Arizona State University with an emphasis in Federal Indian Law and economic development.

 L. Stephine Poston